7 ways to earn a credit card sign-up bonus without leaving the house

 There’s no annual fee for the first year on this card, and TPG U.K. currently values those 20,000 Membership Rewards points at £280.
 You can read a full review of the card, including the representative rate here.

 In normal times, you might be able to reach that minimum spend easily — a week’s holiday abroad with the whole family could see to that.
-But if you aren’t leaving the house right now, there are still plenty of ways you can earn a welcome bonus.
+But if you aren’t leaving the house as much right now, there are still plenty of ways you can earn a welcome bonus.

 Paying tax bills with Billhop